 This financial report is designed to provide our citizens, taxpayers, investors, and creditors with a general overview of the Sheriff's finances and to show the Sheriff's accountability for the money he receives.
-If you have questions about this report or need additional financial information contact Jerry Philley, Sheriff of West Carroll Parish, P.O.
-Box 744, Oak Grove, LA 71263 or call at (318) 428-2331 or E-mail to wcpso@yahoo.com.
+If you have questions about this report or need additional financial information contact Jerry Philley, Sheriff of West Carroll Parish, at P.O.
+Box 744, Oak Grove, LA 71263 or by phone at (318) 428-2331 or by e-mail to wcpso@yahoo.com.